AnteJR/Vote_Now/README.md

 * Money.
 This determines if you can buy campaign materials.
 It can be earned by asking for donations from voters or sponsors.
 * Opinion/votes.
 This determines how much in your favor the vote is going.
 From 0 (no voting intentions in your favor) to 100 (all voting intentions to your favor), it will be influenced by purchasing add-space, distributing flyers and organizing events.
 * Image/optics.
 This determines if your party's image is in good shape or not.
-Currently, only one event can tarnish your image: organizing a protest in front of the Federal Parliament.
+It is a modifier to the votes you get.
+This means that if you have 1.1 optics, it will add 1.1x the amount of votes you would normally get.

 ## Developper journal
 ### From 25.06 to 25.07 (about 25 hours)